Azure/azure-sql-database-samples/Python/README.md

 # Connect to SQL Database by using Python on Ubuntu Linux

-[Python ode sample] (sample_python.py) that runs on an Ubuntu Linux client computer, to connect to an Azure SQL Database database.
+[Python code sample] (sample_python.py) that runs on an Ubuntu Linux client computer, to connect to an Azure SQL Database database.

 ## Requirements